urani-trade/solana-dev-onboarding-rs/chapters/10_security.md

 #### Missing Address Check

 * Make sure that an account has the expected address (pubkey).
-* For example, by verifying that an `admin` account is associated with the config account using the constraint `has_one = admin`.
+* For example, verifying that an `admin` account is associated with the config account using the constraint `has_one = admin`.

 <br>